ntoll/ntoll.github.io/posts/why-computers-3.md

 behaviour of a physical object apparently represents.
 Without the meaningful human-ascribed behaviour there is just an object described by physics.

-For instance, there is no physical law described by science that explains why green means "go" and red means "stop" at traffic lights - yet the traffic lights are very much a physical system that can be described by physics.
-If meaning is involved, then humans are needed to make sense of it (rather than science).
+Here's another instance of this phenomenon: there is no physical law described by science that explains why green means "go" and red means "stop" at traffic lights - yet the traffic lights are very much a physical system that can be described by physics.
+If meaning is involved, then humans and their cultueal norms are needed to make sense of it to explain what it represents.

 Teleology (using meaningful purpose or design to explain phenomena) isn't a part of the "how" of physics-based descriptions of the world - yet humans